touilleMan/godot-python/README.rst

 	@exposed
 	class Player(Node2D):
 		"""
 		This is the file's main class which will be made available to Godot.
-This class must inherit from `godot.Node` or any of its children (e.g.
+		This class must inherit from 'godot.Node' or any of its children (e.g.
-		`godot.KinematicBody`).
+		'godot.KinematicBody').

-		Because Godot scripts only accept file paths, you can't have two `exposed` classes in the same file.
+		Because Godot scripts only accept file paths, you can't have two 'exposed' classes in the same file.
 		"""
-		# Exposed class can define some attributes as export(<type>) to achieve
+		# Exposed class can define some attributes as export(<type>)
-		# similar goal than GDSscript's `export` keyword
+		# This is to achieve a similar goal to GDSscript's 'export' keyword
 		name = export(str)

 		# Can export property as well